A comprehensive list of eligible and ineligible expenses

 Implanon - Birth control injections are covered.

 Impotence or sexual inadequacy - Medical expenses related to the treatment of impotence are reimbursable.
-Physician's diagnosis letter required.
+Medical diagnosis is required.

-Indigestion medicines - (starting 1/1/2011, will require a doctor's prescription for reimbursement); see Over-the-counter medications
+Indigestion medicines - (Effective January 1, 2020, a doctor's prescription for reimbursement is no longer needed); see Over-the-counter medications.

 Infant formula - The cost of infant formula is not covered, even if the mother was not capable of breast feeding.

 Infertility - Medical expenses related to the treatment of infertility are reimbursable.
 Eligible expenses may include egg storage, egg donor costs, infertility monitors, in-vitro fertilization, and sperm washing.
 Surrogate costs associated with a qualified dependent of the taxpayer are reimbursable and may include such things as blood compatibility testing and psychological exams.
 If the surrogate mother is not a qualified dependent of the taxpayer, the costs that the surrogate mother incurs are not reimbursable.
 Storage costs associated with the freezing of blood cords, embryos, placentas and sperm (sperm banks) are generally reimbursable when a specific medical condition exists.
 Additionally, these costs are reimbursable only for a limited period until they can be used to treat the existing condition (generally up to one year).
-Physician's diagnosis letter required.
+Medical diagnosis is required.
+Pre-seed moisturizer is not reimbursable.

-Insoles - Expenses paid for insoles to treat a medical condition are reimbursable.
-Member's explanation of necessity required.
+Insoles - Expenses paid for insoles are reimbursable.
+Medical diagnosis required.

 Insulin - The cost of insulin is reimbursable.